How we work

 Moving towards Sustainable Procurement in the Western Cape

-Governments around the world are attempting to use their significant spending power to support their sustainable development goals, including resource efficiency, climate change resilience, or local economic development.
+Governments around the world are attempting to use their significant spending power to support their sustainable development goals, including resource efficiency, climate change resilience, and local economic development.
 However, public procurement is a complex and often politically fraught process.
 This work aimed to make sustainable public procurement practical and achievable for subnational governments.
-Moving towards sustainable performance-based procurement in the Western Cape was a collaboration between the Western Cape Government, the International Institute for Sustainable Development (IISD), and WWF South Africa.
-Adapt worked with WWF to identify key stakeholders, and undertake engagement and research.
+Moving towards sustainable performance-based procurement in the Western Cape was a collaboration between the Western Cape Government, the International Institute for Sustainable Development (IISD), and WWF South Africa. how we adapt worked with WWF to identify key stakeholders and undertake engagement and research.
 The project was built on working within the Western Cape Government, managed by Lauren Hermanus while working as the Green Economy Coordinator.
 She also established the partnerships necessary to undertake this work.